Code-Institute-Submissions/artontray-PROJECT3/README.md

 This project was developed in order to demonstrate some ability to code in Python.
-I got in mind that I had to get more experience with the following :
+I got in mind that I had to get more experience with followings :
 - Repetitions with loops
 - Selections
 - Using Modules